 Debate Field Trips

-From visiting the White House to filming with Sarah Silberman or Trevor Noah to the Travel Team visiting universities across the Northeast - throughout the year we offer numerous field trip opportunties for students and teachers!
+From visiting the White House to filming with Sarah Silberman or Trevor Noah to the Harlem Globetrotters & NY Yankees to Ringing in the Stock Market to the Travel Team visiting universities across the Northeast - throughout the year we offer numerous field trip opportunties for students and teachers!
 If you are member of the New York City Urban Debate League, look out for special trips and events!

 NYCUDL high schools are invited to First Lady Michelle Obama's book tour of her memoir, "Becoming," which will be held at the Barclays Arena.
 In her memoir, Michelle Obama invites readers into her world, chronicling the experiences that have shaped her—from her childhood on the South Side of Chicago to her years as an executive balancing the demands of motherhood and work, to her time spent at the world’s most famous address.
 Warm, wise, and revelatory, Becoming is the deeply personal reckoning of a woman of soul and substance who has steadily defied expectations—and whose story inspires us to do the same.

 You will not find a better program to engage students in current events, civics, and politics then the New York City Urban Debate League!!
 And you will not find a more engaging, more humorous, and more relevent news television program than the Daily Show!
 What a partnership!
 Thanks to the Daily Show's support of the NYC Urban Debate League and current events education opportunities, several times each year we offer VIP passes to the Daily Show with Trevor Noah!
 Each year over 100 teachers, coaches, alumni and volunteers are able to take a trip to the Daily Show as a VIP!